Adrian Smith, FAIA, RIBA, OAA, AIBC, D.Litt.

 Urban Land Institute, Award of Excellence, Millennium Park (while Design Partner at SOM)

-American Architecture Award, The Chicago Athenaeum, Jubilee Park Pavilion at Canary Wharf (while Consulting Design Partner at SOM)
+The Chicago Athenaeum: Museum Of Architecture and Design, American Architecture Award, Jubilee Park Pavilion at Canary Wharf (while Consulting Design Partner at SOM)

 Korea Culture and Architecture Design Award, Presidential Award, Tower Palace III (while Design Partner at SOM)